-Maternal BMI negatively linked to child cognitionDecember 11th, 2012 in Pediatrics
+Maternal BMI negatively linked to child cognitionDecember 11, 2012 in Medicine & Health / Pediatrics

 (HealthDay)—Maternal pre-pregnancy body mass index (BMI) is negatively associated with children's cognitive performance at ages 5 and 7, although the overall effect size is modest, according to research published online Dec.
 10 in Pediatrics.